CAT refuses interim stay on IAS officers’ allocation to AP cadre

 Hearing the petition, the CAT also made crucial comments.
 “People in Andhra Pradesh are facing a tough time due to floods.
 Don’t you have any responsibility to serve them?
 The DoPT has all rights to allocate the cadres to the IAS officers.
 Despite the nativity, is there a possibility of swapping in the guidelines?” the CAT questioned.

-The counsel who appeared on behalf of the IAS officers informed the CAT that the one-person committee is not paying attention to the recommendations of DoPT.
-Based on the recommendations of the one-person Committee, it did not give its report before issuing the order by the Centre.
+The counsel who appeared on behalf of the IAS officers informed the CAT that the DoPT’s one-man committee of Deepak Khandekar is not paying attention to the recommendations of DoPT.
+Based on the recommendations of the one-man Committee, it did not give its report before issuing the order by the Centre.

 What is the case about?